 - Domestic and vehicle batteries (keep household batteries in a tied up bag; please do not place car batteries on the pavement)

 The symbols on the bottom of many plastic prodcuts identify the different types of plastic and their chemical composition - and if they can be recycled.
-See this table for more details on the symbols.

 The following items cannot be recycled: